Yes, America's anchorman is away and this is your undocumented anchorman sitting in.

 This was his phrase.

-Every he he'd be running these stories every couple of weeks.
+He'd be running these stories every couple of weeks.

-The shadowy right wing militia.
+The shadowy right-wing militia.

-They're back now in Michigan, and uh and we'll get into what that says for all the hate out there.
+And we'll get into what that says for all the hate out there.

 I love this.